Table of Contents

 What Are Spousal Impoverishment Rules & Why They Exist?

 Spousal impoverishment rules are federal Medicaid regulations that are intended to prevent non-applicant spouses from becoming poverty-stricken in order for their applicant spouses to qualify for long-term care Medicaid.
 Prior to the establishment of “spousal impoverishment protection” in 1988, non-applicant spouses of nursing home Medicaid recipients were commonly left financially unable to support themselves.
 This is because Medicaid has income and asset limits, and in order for an applicant spouse to qualify for Medicaid, these limits must be met.
-Therefore, a big portion of the couple’s financial means would go towards the cost of nursing home care before the applicant spouse would qualify for care.
+Therefore, a big portion of the couple’s financial means would go towards the cost of nursing home care before the applicant spouse would qualify for Medicaid-funded care.

 When discussing spousal impoverishment rules, in addition to being called spousal impoverishment protections, persons may also hear the terms “special income rules”, “income protections”, “asset protections”, and “Medicaid protections for the healthy spouse”.
 Non-applicant spouses are commonly called “community spouses”, “healthy spouses”, “well spouses”, and “non-institutionalized spouses”, while applicant spouses are often called “institutionalized spouses”.

 When & For Whom Are Spousal Protections Relevant?

-The elimination of spousal impoverishment protections, for HCBS Medicaid waivers could result in a higher number of nursing home admissions.
-This is because if a waiver does not allow “protection” of income and assets for a non-applicant spouse, the couple may be forced to use the majority of their income and assets to pay for long-term care, enabling the applicant spouse to become Medicaid eligible.
+The elimination of spousal impoverishment protections for HCBS Medicaid Waivers could result in a higher number of nursing home admissions.
+If a Waiver does not allow “protection” of income and assets for a non-applicant spouse, the couple may be forced to use the majority of their income and assets to pay for long-term care, enabling the applicant spouse to become Medicaid eligible.
 On the other hand, Nursing Home Medicaid would still allow for spousal impoverishment rules, allowing non-applicant spouses to “protect” a much larger portion of income and assets.